ames0k0/ofacd/README.md

 # ofacd - Organize files and clean directories

-> Create a directory tree and rules for files that will be moved to there Create a directory structre
+> Create a directory structure
 ```python
 from ofacd import DirectoryStructure